SmallDoges/small-doge/recipes/doge/README.md

 </h4>
 </div>

-*We provide detailed steps to train Doge in this guide, including pre-training Doge-Base, instruction fine-tuning Doge-Instruct, and reasoning fine-tuning Doge-R1.*
+*We provide detailed steps to train Doge in this guide, including pre-training Doge-Base, instruction fine-tuning Doge-Instruct, and reasoning fine-tuning Doge-Reason.*

 **Table of Contents**
 1. [Installation](#1-installation)